 Next, I turn to investigating the relationship between covenant concerns and firm responses.
 As in the data, I focus on three key firm responses: investments, debt issuance, and equity payouts, all scaled by beginning of quarter capital.
-In the model, investments is defined as the change in capital stock after depreciation, $k{t+1} - (1 - \delta)k_t$ , debt issuance is defined as the change in total debt, $d{t+1}/R - d_t$ , and change in equity payouts is defined as the log change in consumption, $\log c_t - \log c{t-1}$ .
-Appendix Figure A.5 shows that that covenant concerns are negatively associated with investments, debt issuance, and equity payouts, respectively.
+In the model, investments is defined as the change in capital stock after depreciation, $k{t+1} - (1 - \delta)k_t$, debt issuance is defined as the change in log debt, $log(d{t+1}/R) - log(d_t)$, and equity payouts is defined as log consumption, $\log c_t$.
+Appendix Figure A.6 shows that that covenant concerns are negatively associated with investments, debt issuance, and equity payouts, respectively.
 This is consistent with the empirical findings that higher concerns about borrowing constraints binding lead to more conservative investments and financing policies.